 Generous support from friends like you, adds to Jennings' capacity to celebrate life with everyone who lives and visits here.

 Discover modern style, individualized comforts and exceptional amenities that help you live the life you deserve.

 Make care your career!
-Join an innovative organization with more than 75 years of leadership in quality care.
+Join an innovative organization with 80 years of leadership in quality care.